TheRealStevenYan/Dynamic-Range-Analyser/README.md

 ### TODO:
 - Finish the GUI -> Add colours to text, fix padding, etc.
 - Waveform grapher to visualise dynamic range
-- Deletion from database by clicking a value in the table
 ___
 ## What is Dynamic Range?
 Why do we care about it?
 In an audio file, dynamic range describes the difference in volume between the loudest parts of a track, and the quietest parts.